jvddorpe/Molecular-Evolution-Analyses/README.md

 My data include two mitochondrial markers:
 1. Cytochrome c oxidase subunit I (COI): 359 individuals
 2. 16S ribosomal RNA (r16S): 74 individuals

-and one nuclear marker:
+And one nuclear marker:
 3. Internal transcribed spacer 2 (ITS2): 46 individuals

 ## Prerequisites

-To estimate maximum likelihood trees with RAxML, the program needs to be previously installed, and the path of the executable needs to be given.
+To estimate maximum likelihood trees with RAxML, this program needs to be previously installed, and the path of the executable needs to be given.

 ## Installing